liamcottle/blog.liamcottle.com/_posts/2022-10-14-dns-tunnel-for-free-internet.markdown

 > `t1` stands for `Tunnel 1`, and `t1ns` stands for `Tunnel 1 Name Server`.
 You can use anything, as long as it has the format `{any}.mydnstunnel.com` and `{any}ns.mydnstunnel.com` and both records have the same value as each other for `{any}`.

 Before proceeding further, you should check that your 4G/LTE connection is able to fetch the DNS records you just configured.
-Try with your carrier DNS server, probably used by default, otherwise try through Google's DNS servers to see if your carrier allows access to arbitrary DNS servers.
+Try with your carrier DNS server, probably used by default, otherwise try through Cloudflare or Google's DNS servers to see if your carrier allows access to arbitrary DNS servers.

 ```shell
 # check that your carriers' DNS server will return your DNS records